pedro-abundio-wang/computer-vision/docs/blogs/python-numpy-tutorial.md

 **Boolean array indexing:**

 Boolean array indexing lets you pick out arbitrary elements of an array.
-Frequently this type of indexing is used to select the elements of an array that satisfy some condition.
+Frequently this type of indexing is used to **selecting or mutating the elements of an array that satisfy some condition**.
 Here is an example:

 ```python
 import numpy as np